aosabook/500lines/functionalDB/chapter.md

             (assoc initial-db :layers (conj  initial-layer new-layer) :curr-time (next-ts initial-db) :top-id (:top-id transacted))))))
 ````
 Note here that we used the term _value_, this means that only the caller to this function is exposed to the updated state, and all other users of the database are unaware of this change (as a database is a value, and therefore cannot change).
 In order to have a system where users can be exposed to state changes performed by others, users do not interact directly with the database, but rather refer to it using another level of indirection [REF HERE].
-This additional level is implemented using Clojure's element called *Atom*, which is a one of Clojure's reference types.
-Here we leverage two key features of an *Atom*, which are:
+This additional level is implemented using Clojure's *Atom*, which is a one of Clojure's reference types.
+Here we leverage the main three key features of an *Atom*, which are:
-1. It references other elements
+1. It references a value
-2. Getting to the value of the referenced elements is done by dereferencing the *Atom*, which returns the state of that element at that time
+2. It is possible to update the referencing of the *Atom* to another value by executing a transaction (using Clojure's Software Transaction Memory capabilities).
+The transaction accepts an *Atom* and a function.
+That function operates on the value of the *atom* and returns a new value.
+After the execution of the transaction, the *Atom* references the value that was returned from the function.
-3. All updates to the value referenced by the *Atom* are done in a transactional manner (using Clojure's Software Transaction Memory capabilities), by providing to the transaction the *Atom* and a function that updates its state.
+3. Getting to the value that is referenced by the *Atom* is done by dereferencing the *Atom*, which returns the state of that *Atom* at that time.

 In between Clojure's *Atom* and the work done in *transact-on-db*, there's still gap to be bridged, namely, to invoke the transaction with the right inputs.
 To have the simplest and clearest APIs, we  would like users to just provide the *Atom* and the list of operations, and have database transform the user input into a proper transaction.